alirestum/flappyAI/README.md

+# Flappy AI
-# Flappy bird AI implementation with neural network and genetic algorithm
+A flappy bird AI implementation with neural network and genetic algorithm